 - Deploys your application to multiple AWS regions for global distribution.

-Observe the command's output to get insights into the deployment process, including the creation of Lambda functions, API Gateway stages, and other AWS resources.
+You can easily observe the command's output, including Vapor deployment logs, to get insights into the deployment, including the creation of Lambda functions, API Gateway stages, and other AWS resources.

 Access your deployed application